 * Settlement ends seven years of litigation

-* Publisher can choose not to participate in Google's Library Project
+* Publishers can choose not to participate in Google project

-* Settlement does not affect Google's current litigation with Author's Guild
+* Deal does not affect Google's litigation with Author's Guild

-Oct 4 (Reuters) - Google Inc and a group of publishers have agreed to a settlement over making digital copies of books, capping seven years of litigation involving the search giant's mission to become the world's library.
+Oct 4 (Reuters) - Google Inc and a group of publishers have agreed to a settlement over making digital copies of books, capping seven years of litigation prompted by the search giant's effort to become the world's digital library.

-Google and the Association of American Publishers (AAP) said on Thursday that U.S. publishers can choose to make available or choose to remove their books and journals digitized by Google for its Library Project.
+Google and the Association of American Publishers (AAP) said on Thursday that U.S. publishers can decide whether they want their books made available through Google or not.